bfirner/msp430-projects/README.md

 ###    13 Analog to digital conversion
 ###    14 Lab: Check input power level when using a solar cell

-## Topic: Low Power Mode (already introduced this because it is needed for solar cell!)
+## Topic: Low Power Mode
+   This was already introduced since it is needed when powering the board with a solar cell earlier and when measuring low power consumption.
 ###    15 Lab: Wake from low power sleep with button clicks (Currently LPM is in lecture 7)
 ###    16 Project: morse code clicker (with low power)